 Fraud – overview

 Fraud should not happen, but it does.
-It can happen from the highest to lowest levels in an
+It can happen at the highest to lowest levels in an organisation.
+Recent surveys show that incidents of fraud are not decreasing.
+Fraud costs companies money and, perhaps even more importantly, reputational damage.

-Who are the losers?
-Not just the shareholders, suppliers, customers, etc, but society as a whole.
+The losers are not just the shareholders, suppliers, customers, etc, but society as a whole.

 Full details below or download course outline.